Technologies have the capability to both enable and enhance our learning and teaching practices today

 Discover learning and teaching technologies you can use in your practice with the Tech EcoSystem tool.
 This interactive tool lets you browse or search for teaching strategies and approaches and the technologies that can support their implementation.
 All of the technologies included in the Tech EcoSystem are approved for use at Griffith.

-Find out more about copyright considerations when using learning and teaching technology
+Find out more about copyright considerations and approvals when using learning and teaching technology

 Increase active learning and student engagement in your teaching by transforming a class into a community with the Echo360 Active Learning Platform.
 The Echo360 Active Learning Platform provides the tools to encourage more active engagement during in-person sessions of courses and with online content.